Battlefields of Europe That Helped Define Canada

 Lest we forget

-Depart Ottawa for your overnight flights to Amsterdam.
+Depart Ottawa by motorcoach for your overnight flight to Amsterdam from Montreal.
 You will be served a dinner and a continental breakfast on board your overnight flight(s).
 (D)

 Groningen 1 night

 Upon arrival in Amsterdam you will meet your Travac Tours Director in the baggage claim area, as a group we will proceed to the bus.
-You will be taken on a city tour of Amsterdam.
+You will be taken on a canal cruise of Amsterdam.
 Our hotel for the evening will be in Groningen.
 Please keep in mind that check in time is 4:00 pm.
 A welcome dinner is included tonight.
 (D)

 Nijmegen 1 night